 The new 25 ft. long CIP design was implemented on bridges A7890 and A7925.
 Both bridges are on minor road systems and the BASs were not supported on sleeper slabs.
 Due to scheduling difficulties the research team was not able to observe the construction of these bridges.
-Bridge

-A7890 is over Fork Osage Branch on MO38 and the width of the BAS is 34 ft.
-The actual cost figures submitted by the contractor per BAS including the base preparation are shown in Table 5-2.
-The total cost of two BASs based on this distribution is \$43,292 which brings the cost to approximately $230/yd^2$.
+Bridge A7890 is over Fork Osage Branch on MO38 and the width of the BAS is 34 ft.
+The actual cost figures submitted by the contractor for two BASs including the base preparation are shown in Table 5-2.
+Based on the total cost of \$43,292, the actual unit cost of the design was approximately \$230/yd2.
 Using this unit cost the total BAS cost can be adjusted for a 38 ft. wide bridge to compare it with the estimated cost shown in Table 5-1.
 The adjusted cost would be \$48,385 which is \$3,010 ($\approx 6.6\%$) higher than the estimated cost.
-Even at this slightly higher actual cost the savings compared to the standard MoDOT BAS for a 38 ft. wide bridge is approximately 12% of the initial cost.
+Even at this slightly higher actual cost the savings compared to the standard MoDOT BAS for a 38 ft. wide bridge is approximately 12.5% of the initial cost.